thirumurthis/Learnings/camel/Camel_Kafka_Reactive_springBoot_WebFlux_example.md

     }
 }
 ```

+### Controller code to create an event stream endpoint

 - Below is a simple Controller, where we define the endpoint as a stream by defining a MediaType, so browsers can access the endpoint as stream of data